Code of Governance

 The Board reviews the selection, appointment/re-appointment of its Members and table it at the Board meeting for formal approval.

-Board of Members are entrusted to fulfil their responsibilities and commitments to Arc.
+The Board is to fulfil their responsibilities and commitments to Arc.

 The Board will consider the skills, experience and expertise of potential members to increase Board effectiveness and diversity.

-1. Have a good understanding of and competence to deal with, the current and emerging issues of the social service.
+Have a good understanding and competent in dealing with the current and emerging issues of social service.

-3. Encourage and enhance performance of the organisation.
+Encourage and enhance the performance of the organisation.

-7. The Board will consider and make a final decision on the selected candidate.
+The Board will consider the recommendation of the Nomination Committee and make a final decision.

 The Board will evaluate then consider the re-appointment and make the final decision.